MartinDCalderonP/YouTube-Clone/README.md

 # YouTube Clone

 This YouTube clone is made with ReactJS, Material UI, Custom Hooks for use the YouTube API, format some date and numbers and use Dark Theme & Context for use the search term.
-It is responsive and is deployed on Firebase: [https://clone-6c8d2.web.app/](https://clone-6c8d2.web.app/)
+The styles are on CSS, it is responsive and is deployed on Firebase: [https://clone-6c8d2.web.app/](https://clone-6c8d2.web.app/)

 # Things that are working now